ilog2000/serverless-user-mgmt/README.md

 ```
 yarn dev-lambda
 ```
-Behind the scene `serverless-offline` plugin is executed.
+The `serverless-offline` plugin is executed behind the scene.

-The following command will start a development server for the front end:
+The following command will start a development server for the front end (just ensure that `client/config.js` BASE_API_URL points to `http://localhost:3000`; if not - modify and run `yarn build` to re-build front end distribution):
 ```
 yarn serve
 ```